FREQUENTLY ASKED QUESTIONS

-It helps to boost male regenerative system, increase testosterone hormone level, prevent heart infections, restore lung sickness, prevent the spread of malignant cells and prevent diabetes.
+It helps to boost male regenerative system, increase testosterone hormone level, may reduce the risk of heart infections, restore lung sickness, may reduce the risk of spread of malignant cells and may reduce the risk of diabetes.

 6. What are the benefits for women when they consume curcumin?

-It helps to prevent irregular menstruation, increase estrogen hormone level, regulating endocrine and detoxification and maintain skin and prevent age spots.
+It helps to reduce the risk of irregular menstruation, increase estragon hormone level, regulating endocrine and detoxification and maintain skin and helps to reduce risk age spots.